 I know it's April, but it is still so dang cold in Omaha!
 So here is a list of places I love that will keep you inside, warm, and entertained.
 Here is How to Enjoy Winter in Omaha, Nebraska...

 Price: I spent $20 (tacos, coffee, + tip)

-Logan, but that's almost $20.
+Logan, but that's $20.
 Guys I know, but the quality of food, location, and atmosphere makes every penny worth it.
-This is the 2nd most expensive thing on this list and it doesn't even hit $20.
-(We're doing good) If you're worried, do a few "no spend days" before you go.
+This is the 2nd most expensive thing on this list, but this place is incredible.
+I'm never disappointed here!
+If you're worried, do a few "no spend days" before you go.

 PLUS, you can do it cheaper than me.
 Have a few cups of coffee at home, so you can order water when you get there.
-I had the Farm Stand Breakfast Tacos for $10 because I was suuuper hungry.
+I had the Farm Stand Breakfast Tacos for $13 because I was suuuper hungry.
 How were they?
-Freakin' phenomenal.
-I wish I could afford this place more often.
-However, they have plenty of options under $10, like their Belgian Waffle, Steel-Cut Oatmeal, Multigrain Pancakes, or Sunrise Granola Bowl.
+Phenomenal.
+They also have plenty of options under $12, like their Belgian Waffle, Steel-Cut Oatmeal, Multigrain Pancakes, or Sunrise Granola Bowl.
 Take a look at their menu to see what ya like.

 Price: FREE, unless you want to buy a ticket for a special exhibit they're showing